Carlos del Rio: COVID-19 pandemic

 Del Rio has advised municipal, state, and national leaders during the COVID-19 pandemic.
 He was a member of an advisory council to Atlanta Mayor Keisha Lance Bottoms and led the COVID-19 Health & Safety Task Force for the Atlanta Opera.
 He was a consultant for Tyler Perry, helping design and implement protocols for Tyler Perry Studios productions.
 Del Rio appeared with Perry in “COVID-19 Vaccine and the Black Community: A Tyler Perry Special,” a half-hour news special that premiered on BET on January 28, 2021.

-Nationally, del Rio advises college athletic programs as a member of the NCAA COVID-19 Advisory Panel.
+Nationally, del Rio advised college athletic programs as a member of the NCAA COVID-19 Advisory Panel.
 He also serves on the national advisory committee of the COVID Collaborative, which focuses on developing consensus recommendations and engaging with U.S. leaders on effective policy and coronavirus response.

 Del Rio was an investigator on the Moderna COVID-19 vaccine clinical trial.

+Honors and Awards

+Among many awards del Rio was selected as a 2016 recipient of the Ohtli Award, one of the highest awards given by the Government of Mexico to recognize and honor Mexican, Mexican-American or Latino leaders whose efforts have contributed significantly to the wellbeing, prosperity and empowerment of Mexican communities abroad.
+In 2021 he was selected by the Carnegie Corporation as a "Great Immigrant, Great American".

 Research

-Del Rio's research focuses on access to and use of healthcare services among Americans with HIV/AIDS.
+del Rio's research focuses on access to and use of healthcare services among Americans with HIV/AIDS.